-The Wind Program is also working to enable the nascent U.S. offshore wind industry by funding projects aimed at the development of planning, construction, and integration practices, which will ensure offshore wind energy is deployed in a cost-effective manner with minimal risk to the electrical grid.
-By developing a better understanding of offshore wind supply chains, available U.S. ports and vessels, and requirements for connecting offshore wind energy to existing grid infrastructure, the program can assist industry in the responsible planning and deployment of this abundant energy source.
+WETO is also working to enable the nascent U.S. offshore wind industry by funding projects aimed at the development of planning, construction, and integration practices, which will ensure offshore wind energy is deployed in a cost-effective manner with minimal risk to the electrical grid.
+By developing a better understanding of offshore wind supply chains, available U.S. ports and vessels, and requirements for connecting offshore wind energy to existing grid infrastructure, DOE can assist industry in the responsible planning and deployment of this abundant energy source.

-- ABB is assessing the likely impacts of offshore wind development in the various regions of the U.S. from the electric utility perspective.
-This work includes developing energy production profiles, performing an initial integration analysis, and evaluating the applicability of traditional integration study methods and potential energy collection and delivery technologies.
+- ABB assessed the likely impacts of offshore wind development in the various regions of the United States from the electric utility perspective.
+This work included developing energy production profiles, performing an initial integration analysis, and evaluating the applicability of traditional integration study methods and potential energy collection and delivery technologies.
 ABB's final report suggest that the United States has sufficient offshore wind energy resources to enable the installation of at least 54 GW of offshore wind capacity—enough to power nearly 17 million homes—and that the appropriate transmission technologies already exist to connect this offshore wind energy to the grid.

-- The University of Delaware is examining potential effects of wind penetration on the Mid-Atlantic electric grid and facilitating grid operations planning by identifying necessary system upgrades and grid management strategies to ensure reliable and efficient operation of the electric system.
+- The University of Delaware examined potential effects of wind penetration on the Mid-Atlantic electric grid and facilitated grid operations planning by identifying necessary system upgrades and grid management strategies to ensure reliable and efficient operation of the electric system.
 The final report analyzes wind production profiles and variability and assesses the effectiveness or north-south transmission, and analyzes how these factors affect the need for grid upgrades and congestion management in PJM.

-- Case Western University is evaluating potential impacts of offshore wind on the electric grid in the Great Lakes region and determining requirements for interconnection, control systems, and the application of additional support for different transmission systems.
+- Case Western University evaluated potential impacts of offshore wind on the electric grid in the Great Lakes region and determined requirements for interconnection, control systems, and the application of additional support for different transmission systems.
 The research identifies operating changes and equipment upgrades needed to facilitate and integrate offshore wind.

-- Duke Energy Business Services is examining the potential effects of offshore wind development on the Duke Energy Carolinas system by determining costs of upgrading the transmission system to support large-scale offshore projects, and assessing strategies for system integration and management.
+- Duke Energy Business Services examined the potential system impacts of offshore wind development on the Duke Energy Carolinas system, determined the costs of upgrading the transmission system to support large-scale offshore projects, and assessed strategies for system integration and management.
 The first phase of the study identified high-voltage transmission infrastructure needs.

 - Douglas-Westwood investigated the anticipated demand for various vessel types associated with offshore wind development under multiple growth scenarios, projecting installed capacity and vessel requirements out to 2030.
 The final report assesses vessel needs under each scenario and the United States' ability to meet those needs.

-- GL Garrad Hassan America carried out a review of the current capability of U.S. ports to support offshore wind project development and assessed the challenges and opportunities related to upgrading this capability to support the targeted growth of as many as 54 gigawatts of offshore wind installed in U.S. waters by 2030.
-The final report includes case studies of six ports from different geographic regions and varied levels of interest and preparedness toward offshore wind, which yielded a set of best practices for U.S. ports looking to support the offshore wind market.
-GL Garrad Hassan has also created a publicly available port evaluation tool which allows the user to identify ports that are well-suited to specific project needs.
-Port operators can also use this tool to identify areas in which additional investments are required at their facility to support offshore wind installation and maintenance.
+- GL Garrad Hassan America carried out a review of the current capability of U.S. ports to support offshore wind project development and assessed the challenges and opportunities related to upgrading this capability to meet various offshore wind industry growth scenarios in the United States.
+The final port assessment report includes case studies of six ports from different geographic regions and varied levels of interest and preparedness toward offshore wind, which yielded a set of best practices for U.S. ports looking to support the offshore wind market.

 - Navigant surveyed uncertainties around the United States' offshore wind manufacturing and supply chain capabilities.
 The final report projects potential component-level supply chain needs under three demand scenarios, and identifies key supply chain challenges and opportunities facing both the future U.S. offshore wind market and current suppliers of the nation's land-based wind market.

 - The Clean Energy States Alliance (CESA), in conjunction with Douglas-Westwood and the U.S. Offshore Wind Collaborative, analyzed offshore wind supply chain development opportunities in 24 coastal states.
-The state profiles produced by the CESA-led team provide detailed information on policies, tax credits, and other incentives for offshore wind businesses.
+The state profiles produced by the CESA-led team provide detailed information on policies, tax credits, and other incentives for offshore wind businesses (as of 2012).

-- GL Garrad Hassan America has identified and quantifyied key areas of offshore wind project installation and operations where opportunities exist to reduce the cost of energy produced by offshore wind plants.
-The project developed both a report and a publicly-available Excel-based Installation and O&M Levelized Cost of Energy (LCoE) Analysis Tool that enables project developers, owners, and managers to evaluate and compare how various installation and maintenance strategies and technical approaches impact cost of energy.
+- GL Garrad Hassan America has identified and quantified key areas of offshore wind project installation and operations where opportunities exist to reduce the cost of energy produced by offshore wind plants.

 - DOE's National Renewable Energy Laboratory (NREL) conducted an assessment of optimized installation, operation, and maintenance strategies and technologies for offshore wind projects in U.S. waters to evaluate their relative costs and benefits.
 The report combines NREL's offshore wind cost modeling capabilities and those of the Energy Research Centre of the Netherlands, along with the operating experience of an expert industry panel.